derekarani/resort/README.md

 # resort
 A website for a private island resort.

-Master branch design authored by Derick gh-pages branch design authored by Edward.
+## Master branch design authored by Derick.
+## gh-pages branch design authored by Edward.